Higher Degree Research (HDR)

 CCCR PhD researchers talk about their topics, why they came to UC, and their experience.

-Owen Bullock, PhD candidate, creative writing
+Owen Bullock, PhD graduate 2017, creative writing

-Dr Niloofar Fanaiyan, recent graduate, creative writing
+Dr Niloofar Fanaiyan, PhD graduate 2016, creative writing